EbolaEmperor/Introduction-to-OT/talk.md

 ### Page 14

 Before we introduce the generic case in 1-D space, we firstly write all measures into discrete forms.
 That is, for a continuous measure with density.
 Suppose it supports on $[0,1]$ without loss of generality.
 We choose an uniform grid on the interval $[0,1]$.
 And define a discrete measure as the equation $(18)$.
 Clearly, we can approximate the measure $\mu$ with this discrete measure.
 And the approximation gets better and better when the grid be finer and finer.
+Furthermore, this discretization technique can be also used in multi-dimensional spaces.

 Now for an arnitary cost matrix $C$, we can write the Kantorovich problem as the equation $(20)$, where the transport matrix $P$ satisfies marginal conditions in the equation $(21)$.